Keith-Cancel/VST-2/info/reversing.md

 ### Result on 32 bit
 ![number offset 0x48](./images/32-bit_number2.png)

-## A little math
+## A little math (You May Skip reading this)

+This is a technique I like to use when comparing structs on machines/code of different bit widths.
+Padding can make knowing when a value expands to fit the underline machine word more difficult because padding makes other values to appear as they have expanded as well.
+So if you are able to determine the length of a struct or length of a section.
+You can use it help zero in on how many elements expand.
+However, I have noticed that it's less effective for longer structs.

-However, If I take `0x70-0x48` I get 40 bytes.
+So we know the position of `val32_one` for both 32 and 64 bit plugins.
+Now I take `0x70` minus `0x48` I get 40 bytes.
 This gives me some other useful information.
 This number is divisible by 4 which makes me think it's the result of some struct members going from 4 to 8 bytes wide.
-It is enough for 10 values assuming perfect packing.
-This behavior makes me think the struct has a fair amount of pointers above this 32 bit number.
-Since 0x48 = 72 bytes that's enough room for 18 four byte values.
-The difference between 32 bit and 64 bit dlls is enough for only 10 expansions, and this means there must be padding slop.
-If an 8 byte value comes after a 4 byte value we will get an additional 4 bytes of slop.
-Also the first 4 bytes are an identifier for a VST plugin ("PtsV").
+The difference is the same between any 64 bit or 32 bit plugin I have tried.
+The 40 bytes in size is enough for 10 values assuming perfect packing.
+This behavior makes me think the struct has a fair amount of pointers preceding `val32_one`.
+Since 0x48 = 72 bytes that's enough room for 18 four byte values in a 32 bit plugin.

-Assuming no 16 bit or single byte values we can get an equation to estimate how many numbers I would expect to go from 4 to 8 bytes.
-We can get equation like this from that info `8 * X + 4 * Y + 4 * Z = 112`.
+Assuming no 16 bit or single byte values we can get an equation to estimate how many numbers expanded.
+This is a reasonable assumption because the smaller values would either keep the same padding or pad the same way as a 4 byte value.
+Lets start with the equation `8 * X + 4 * Y + 4 * Z = 112`.
 Where X is the number values that expand from 4 to 8 bytes.
 Y is the number of times padding is needed.
 Z is the number 4 byte entries.
-We know X can't exceed 10, and Y can only be less than or equal to X. And the total value must equal 112.
-However we can eliminate a variable since for 32 bit we know `4 * X + 0 * Y + 4 * Z = 72`.
+We know X can't exceed 10, and Y can only be less than or equal to X. The total length must equal 112.
+However we can get a simpler set of equations that both depend on X. Plugins that are 32 have no padding so we can use the following: `4 * X + 0 * Y + 4 * Z = 72`.
 This gives us two new equations `Y = 10 - X`, and `Z = 18 - X`.
 Also because the constraint on Y we know X must be greater than 4.
 This means there is only 5 to 10 values which expanded.
 These 5 to 10 values are probably pointers.
+Sadly, less narrow than I would have liked, but if we get enough Z values, or find more instances of padding we can limit the range further.

 ## Function Pointers